 Situated at the crossroads of Europe, Asia and the Middle East, Turkey is at the forefront of many of today’s greatest security challenges.
 Turkey, NATO’s second-largest military, has a strong legacy as a geostrategic partner to the West.
 From the Arab Spring to the Syrian civil war to ISIS, Turkey and its U.S. and European allies are aligned in their goals for stability and democracy in the region.

-Today, and because of its proximity to ISIS-controlled territory, Turkey faces a more complex, and no doubt greater, national security risk from the group than its NATO counterparts.
-The July 2015 bombing in the border town of Suruc killed 32 people and wounded more than 100 others, highlighting the grave threat that ISIS poses to Turkey.
-Turkey has taken a leadership role in anti-ISIS efforts and launched its own military strikes against ISIS targets.
-Turkey also invoked Article 4 of the NATO charter, convening all member countries for high-level meetings to discuss the security situation in the region and potential solutions.
+Today, and because of its proximity to ISIS-controlled territory, Turkey faces complex national security risks which is why it so heavily relies on collective defense promised by NATO.
+Turkey and the U.S. have partnered in the anti-ISIS coalition which has launched its own military strikes against ISIS targets.
+Turkey also invoked Article 4 of the NATO charter, convening all member countries for high-level meetings to discuss the security situation in the region, risks to NATO forces, and potential solutions.

-After the Suruc bombings, Turkey also strengthened its partnership with U.S. efforts against the terror group, allowing the U.S. to use Incirlik air base to launch combat fighters and drones to bomb key ISIS positions and to seek to protect the millions of refugees who have sought safety in Turkey due to the fighting in Syria.
+Turkey and U.S. security cooperation has been vital in their shared efforts against the terror group, allowing the U.S. to use Incirlik air base to launch combat fighters and drones to bomb key ISIS positions and to seek to protect the millions of refugees who have sought safety in Turkey due to the fighting in Syria.
 Incirlik air base, located near the Turkey-Syria border, provides a more efficient and effective hub for U.S. operations against ISIS.
-Another initiative is the partnership between Turkey, the U.S. and other regional partners to provide Syrian rebels with training and equipment to fight against ISIS and the brutal Assad regime, a program which is estimated to train thousands of rebels by the end of 2015.
+Another initiative is the partnership between Turkey, the U.S. and other regional partners to provide Syrian rebels with training and equipment to fight against ISIS and the brutal Assad regime.

-The same geography that makes Turkey a bridge between East and West also poses unique challenges for border security, which has opened up the country to some criticism.
-Turkey’s border with Syria alone spans nearly 560 miles, making it difficult to stem the flow of foreign fighters attempting to join ISIS while also allowing for the passage of refugees fleeing oppression by the Assad regime and ISIS.
-In response to these border security threats, the United States and Turkey are planning to create a “safe zone” inside Syria to ensure border integrity and shield even more refugees.
-In addition, Europe has committed to increase intelligence-sharing about suspected terrorists and terrorist attacks.
-It is essential for countries to share what they know about potential extremists and work together to stop them from crossing the border into Syria.
+Turkey is a bridge between East and West which poses unique challenges for border security, and has opened up the country to some criticism.
+Turkey’s border with Syria alone spans nearly 560 miles, making it difficult to stem the flow of foreign fighters attempting to join ISIS which poses a threat to NATO forces in the region.
+In response to these border security threats, the United States and Turkey created a “safe zone” inside Syria to ensure border integrity and shield even more refugees.
+It is essential for Turkey, the United States, and other NATO allies to share resources for security and to prevent extremists from crossing into Syria and Europe.